-Katy Derbyshire led a group of prose translators in discovering how good translations work.
-The prose workshop examined translations from different languages in order to probe ideas such as how invisible a translation should be and to shape a method for approaching a piece.
-Participants also had the chance to workshop and critique each other’s work in an animated group discussion setting.
+Katy Derbyshire will be leading a group of prose writers in discovering how good translations work.
+The prose workshop will examine translations from different languages in order to probe ideas such as how invisible a translation should be and to shape a method for approaching a piece.
+Participants will also have the chance to workshop and critique each other’s work in an animated group discussion setting.

 Katy Derbyshire grew up in London and studied German literature before moving to Berlin in 1996.
 She has translated Clemens Meyer, Inka Parei, Dorothee Elmiger, Simon Urban, Helene Hegemann, and other German writers.

 Morning Session: The Who, the What, and the Why

 Agora Collective, 20 April 2013, 9:30am – 12:00 pm

 Both workshop groups came together on Saturday morning for a workshop session with a special guest speaker.
 In this session, we looked at the foundations of translation, its history, its evolution, and the reasons we continue to do it.

 Afternoon Panel: In the Industry